πŸͺ›Clyr inline ph/ORP/Temp probe install

 Before you begin, please make sure you have powered on and connected your Clyr Controller.

-Step 2 - Assemble bypass
+Step 2 - Locate Installation Point

 Step 3 - Turn off breaker to main pump